Menu

 However, it’s important to consider the tax planning implications of using equity release for inheritance tax planning.
 For example, if you release equity from your property and gift the money to your loved ones, this could be seen as a gift and be subject to inheritance tax.

 Another consideration is the impact of equity release on your entitlement to means-tested benefits, such as pension credit and council tax reduction.
-Releasing equity from your property could affect your eligibility for these benefits, so it’s important to understand the potential impact before making any decisions.
+Releasing equity from your property could affect your eligibility for these benefits, so it’s essential to understand the potential impact before making any decisions.

 It’s also important to consider the risks associated with equity release.
 For example, if you take out a lifetime mortgage, the amount you owe could grow over time and exceed your property’s value.